 Dishwasher water usage

-water rating label On average, a 6-star rated dishwasher uses 9.5L of water per cycle and a 3 star dishwasher uses 17L per cycle.
-Different models of dishwasher will have different water usage for each wash setting.
+On average, a 6-star rated dishwasher uses 9.5L of water per cycle and a 3-star dishwasher uses 17L per cycle.
+Different models of dishwashers will have different water usage for each wash setting.
 An intensive or ‘heavy’ wash will use more water, while an eco-wash is designed to use less water and be more efficient.

 Water efficiency explained

 Having a water efficient dishwasher is all well and good, but how do you know which dishwasher has better rated water efficiency?
 The simple answer is labels.
-Home appliances – particularly ones like dishwashers and fridges – will all have different labels with ratings.
-These ratings help indicate just how much of your energy bill and water bill this appliance will be chewing up and which ones have a better rating to help potentially save you some cash – or the environment.
+Home appliances – particularly ones like dishwashers and fridges – have star-rating labels that tell you the model’s energy and water efficiency rating.
+These ratings help indicate how much the appliance will contribute to your utilities bills.
+The lower the star rating, the less energy or water efficient the appliance is.

 Compare Electricity Providers With Canstar Blue

-A standard capacity kitchen sink is 22L.
-Now let’s do the math, times that by three for breakfast, lunch and dinner, and you’re looking at potentially 66L of water used in a single day to hand wash dishes.
+A standard capacity kitchen sink is 22L, and let’s say you half fill your sink twice a day to wash the equivalent of a half dishwasher load of dishes.
+You’re looking at potentially 22L of water used in a single day to hand wash dishes.
 A dishwasher on the other hand will use a maximum 17L per cycle depending on its star rating for water efficiency and the setting used for the wash.
-When you compare 17L to 66L, a dishwasher definitely comes out above hand washing for water efficiency, making it a more environmentally conscious alternative, as well as saving you time and effort!
+When you compare 17L to 22L, a dishwasher definitely comes out above hand washing for water efficiency, making it a more environmentally conscious alternative, as well as saving you time and effort.

 Are water efficient dishwashers worth it?